 "My old files on my Seagate external hard drive were suddenly lost.
 I don't know whether I deleted them by mistake or other reasons led to the loss.
 Can I recover my data from an external hard drive?
-Then how do I recover files from my Seagate external hard drive?"
+Then how do seagate data recovery?"

-Support any storage device - External hard drive from various brands, SD/SDHC/CF cards, USB drives, digital cameras, etc.
+Support any storage device - External hard drive from various brands, SD/SDHC/CF cards, USB drives, digital cameras, etc (include Seagate).

 Recover files from all sorts of data loss scenarios - Accidental deletion, formatted devices, virus or malware attacks, lost partitions, and sudden power off amongst others.